surya10602/Credit_Score_Prediction/README.md

 ```

 ## Output:
-- credit_score.json: contains the credit score for each id
+- credit_score.json: contains the credit score for each wallet.
--
+- score_distribution.png: a graph, representing credit scores vs number of wallets.